shahrid92/sr-robot-framework/README.md

 ## SR Robot Framework

-I'm quite interested learning this robot due to community support for automation library.There is tons of topics that i can do for my daily task and it easier also for me to maintain it by using keyword.
+I'm quite interested learning this robot due to community support for automation library.There is tons of lib that i can do for my daily task and it easier also for me to maintain since it using keyword.

 ### What I learn so far: